 Proper Error Handling

-Error handling in Bash scripts is essential for ensuring scripts operate as intended, maintain predictable behavior, provide meaningful feedback, and efficiently manage unexpected events.
-Proper error handling can prevent minor issues from escalating into significant problems.
+Error handling is essential for ensuring scripts operate as intended, providing meaningful feedback, and efficiently managing unexpected events.
+It helps prevent minor issues from escalating into major problems.

-This section outlines essential practices for handling errors in Bash, including verifying command success, managing standard error streams (stderr
+This section outlines essential practices for handling errors in Bash, such as verifying command success, managing standard error streams (stderr

 ) (1), and using trap